googlearchive/solutions-apache-hive-and-pig-on-google-compute-engine/README.md

 [You should select your own password here in place of _hdppassword_.]

+#### Install the MySQL native JDBC driver

+Use the `aptitude` package manager to install the MySQL JDBC driver:

+    sudo apt-get install --yes libmysql-java

+#### Configure Hive to use MySQL

+Connect to the Hadoop master instance as the user `hdpuser`.

+Add the JDBC driver JAR file to hive's CLASSPATH.
+The simplest method is to copy the file to the `hive/lib/` directory:

+    cp /usr/share/java/mysql-connector-java.jar hive/lib/

-Now update the `hive-site.xml` file in `/home/hdpuser/hive/conf` to connect to the MySQL database.
-Add the following configuration:
+Update the `hive/conf/hive-site.xml` file to connect to the Google Cloud SQL database.
+Add the following configuration, replacing `hdppassword` with the database user password set earlier:

     <property>
       <name>javax.jdo.option.ConnectionURL</name>